codexman0/angular-fancy-select/README.md

 # Angular FancySelect

-Customized html select directives for AngularJS.
+Customized html dropdown directive for AngularJS.

 Using font awesome for awesome icon.